bennyschmidt/ragdoll/README.md

 `npx --no node-llama-cpp download --cuda`

-You should see it build in the Terminal, now when running Ragdoll the `gpuLayers` param will work for `LlamaModel`.
-When starting Ragdoll, the `node-llama-cpp` logs will now show:
+You should see it build in the Terminal, now when running Ragdoll the `gpuLayers` param will work.
+When starting Ragdoll, the `node-llama-cpp` logs will now show something like:

 ```
-llm_load_tensors: offloading 8 repeating layers to GPU
+llm_load_tensors: offloading 2 repeating layers to GPU
-llm_load_tensors: offloaded 8/33 layers to GPU
+llm_load_tensors: offloaded 2/33 layers to GPU
+llm_load_tensors:        CPU buffer size =  3917.87 MiB
-llm_load_tensors:  CUDA_Host buffer size =  2981.62 MiB
+llm_load_tensors:      CUDA0 buffer size =   234.06 MiB
 ```

 There are troubleshooting steps in the [node-llama-cpp CUDA guide](https://withcatai.github.io/node-llama-cpp/guide/CUDA).